calltovijay/decagon/polypharmacy/README.md

 The full polypharmacy dataset (described in the paper) is available on the [project website](http://snap.stanford.edu/decagon).
 To run the code on the full dataset first download all data files from the [project website](http://snap.stanford.edu/decagon) and untar the same under the project **checked out dir**/polypharmacy folder.
-The polypharmacy folder will look like below.
+The folder structure will look like below.

 **checked out dir**/polypharmacy<br>
 	bio-decagon-combo.csv<br>